paddydoyle/staskfarm/README.md

 * the number of commands must match exactly the number of slurm tasks (-n), which means updating two files if you wish to add or remove tasks

+As noted above, Slurm Job Arrays are a better option to multi-prog, unless the `OverSubscribe=Exclusive` option is set on the partition.

 ## Usage

 Usage: `staskfarm [-v] command\_filename`